ant-design/ant-design/components/watermark/index.en-US.md

   cols: 1
 ---

 Add specific text or patterns to the page.
+Available since `5.0.0`.

 ## When To Use